Tanzania - ANT335H5F: Anthropology of Gender

 - Add international travel and learning experience to your resume;

-- Connect with your professors and build networks between your classmates.
+- Connect with your classmates and the professor.

 Dates: Saturday, October 7th, 2017 (depart) - Sunday, October 15th, 2017 (return)